maximgv3/WMS/README.md

 # WMS

-Mini-WMS / Picking app built with SwiftUI.
-The project simulates a warehouse picking flow: an operator receives a task, sees the current item, scans a numeric label code, moves to the next item, and finishes the task.
+A mini warehouse management app built with SwiftUI.
+The current implementation focuses on a warehouse picking flow: an operator receives a task, sees the current item, scans a numeric label code, moves to the next item, and finishes the task.

 Picking is the first implemented module.
 The project is designed to grow into a larger warehouse app with additional modules such as Receiving, Putaway, Inventory, and other warehouse operations.

+## Project Status

+In development.
+The Picking module is implemented; Receiving, Putaway, Inventory, and other warehouse modules are planned.

+## Screenshots

+Screenshots and a short demo GIF are planned:

+- Operations menu
+- Picking task screen
+- Scanner and error state
+- Task finish screen

 ## Features